pl12133/css-object-loader/README.md

 # css-object-loader
-Load a file with CSS Rules into an object
+Webpack loader to load CSS into a selector object with camelCased properties.
+Load a CSS file and it will return an object with keys that are the selectors from that CSS file.
+Each selector has an object containing the rules declared in your CSS.

 # Install

-npm install -D css-object-loader
+`npm install -D css-object-loader`

 # Usage: